 Choose the coupon code

-The coupon code that is chosen here will be displayed in the WooCommerce exit-intent popup to avail the discount.
+The coupon code that is chosen here will be displayed in the WooCommerce exit intent popup to avail of the discount.
 Here the code is ADUDRTAZ.

 Show exit popup

-This option gives the liberty to choose the number of times the exit-intent popup must be displayed to the site visitor.
-The option chosen here is ‘only once per page’.
-With this, the WooCommerce popup plugin, Retainful will display the popup only when visitor tries to exit the page for the first time.
+This option gives the liberty to choose the number of times the exit intent popup must be displayed to the site visitor.
+The option chosen here is ‘only once per page.
+With this, the WooCommerce plugin, Retainful will display the popup only when the visitor tries to exit the page for the first time.

 Cookie expiry days